-It was fall in South Korea, which meant kimchi-making time, and for a full week I walked by a group of focused women, perched on small red stools in the middle of the sidewalk, pulling apart and washing hundreds of bright green heads of cabbage.
+It was fall in South Korea, which meant kimchi-making time, and for a full week, I walked by a group of focused women, perched on small red stools in the middle of the sidewalk, pulling apart and washing hundreds of bright green heads of cabbage.

 Their bodies were covered in shapeless rubber aprons and their hair was pulled back and tucked under handkerchiefs.
 Serious and focused, they worked non-stop, oblivious to the world around them.

-If I asked any of the people that I met in South Korea what their favorite breakfast was, they would answer, “Kimchi!”.
+If I asked any of the people that I met in South Korea what their favorite breakfast food was, they would answer, “Kimchi!”.
 The same question regarding lunch and dinner would garner the same response.

 Kimchi has few calories and low levels of sugar but is extremely high in fiber, vitamins A & C, calcium and iron.
-The fermentation process also creates high levels of lactic acid bacteria and acetic acid that protect the body against getting cancer and other germs and because it is so nutritious, storable and long lasting, it became a staple in the country and the basis of the majority of traditional dishes.
+The fermentation process also creates high levels of lactic acid bacteria and acetic acid that protect the body against getting cancer, and other germs, and because it is so nutritious, storable, and long-lasting, it became a staple in the country and the basis of the majority of traditional dishes.

 The kimchi that is served with almost every meal, and the kind that the women in the street were making, is tonbaechu kimchi, made from Chinese cabbage that is aged and fermented in spicy, red peppers, anywhere from a few hours to years.
 Though the most common, according to the Korean Food Academy, it is only one of hundreds of different kinds of kimchi, as any vegetable can be preserved using the same process.

-I pity the foreigner who can’t stomach it, because if you don’t like kimchi, you don’t like Korean food.
+I pity the foreigner who can’t stomach it because if you don’t like kimchi, you don’t like Korean food.
 It is a part of almost 90% of traditional dishes.